symfony/symfony-docs/profiler.rst

 .. note::

-    The debug toolbar is only injected on HTML response.
-    In an API like project, profiler URL is available in the `X-Debug-Token-Link` HTTP header of the response.
+    The debug toolbar is only injected into HTML responses.
+For other kinds of contents (e.g. JSON responses in API requests) the profiler URL is available in the ``X-Debug-Token-Link`` HTTP response header.
+Browse the ``/_profiler`` URL to see all profiles.
-    You can see all profiles by going to the ``/_profiler`` URL.

 Accessing Profiling Data Programmatically
 -----------------------------------------